chapel-lang/chapel/doc/release/platforms/README.ibm.rst

      export PATH="$PATH:$CHPL_HOME/bin/$CHPL_HOST_PLATFORM"

-6) Compile your Chapel program as usual.
-See README.compiling for details.
+#.
+Compile your Chapel program as usual.
+See :ref:`readme-compiling` for
+   details.
 For example:

    .. code-block:: sh